1. Who we are

 - From web application cookies – for instance, if you set up your privacy preferences or log into your account, for the website to function, or to implement cookies which act on your cookie preference

-We use third party technical platforms to manage our online scholarship application process, host Student-led Community spaces, and track the charitable outcomes of our work; Form Assembly, Salesforce, Mighty Networks and Higher Education Access Tracker (HEAT) respectively.
+We use third party technical platforms to manage our online scholarship application process, host Student-led Community spaces, and track the charitable outcomes of our work; Form Assembly, Salesforce, DocuSign, Mighty Networks and Higher Education Access Tracker (HEAT) respectively.
 They each have their own privacy notices that you can refer to.
 Your data will be retained on these platforms to enable statistical aggregation and analysis.
 Scholarship applicant data will be shared via HEAT with JISC (the Designated Data Body for England under the Higher Education Research Act 2017) for research and analysis purposes.
 That body’s formal collection notice can be reviewed here.
 Your personal data is never shared for any commercial purpose.

 4. Why are we able to process data?